Cheeeese/HW2CodePathCarousel/README.md

     * If the username or password fields are empty, user sees an error alert.
     * If credentials are incorrect, user sees a loading indicator for 2 seconds followed by an error alert.
     * If the credentials are correct, user sees a loading indicator for 2 seconds followed by a transition to the Sign In screens.
+    * Optional: Sign in Screen animates in on loading of the screen
+    * Optional: User can swipe down to dismiss the keyboard
 * [x] Required: User can Swipe through Tutorial Screens
   * User can page between the screens
+  * Optional: Button on the tutorial screen fades in and pageControl disappears when scrolling to the fourth screen
 * [x] Required: User can scroll through an Image Timeline screen after signing in and navigate from this page
   * User can tap on the conversations button to see the conversations screen (push).
   * User can tap on the profile image to see the settings view (modal from below).